Omega-time/time-tracker-frontend/README.md

 ## Further help

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# PaysafeInternsTimeTracking - Docker

+## Generate docker images
+First of all, install docker by running the command `yum install -y docker`.

+Run `docker build -t local/frontend .` to build the image for the node frontend.

+## Running the docker container

+After you sucessfully created the docker image for the frontend, list the image we just created by typing `docker images`.
+Start the container by typing:

+`docker run -d -p 4200:4200 <Id of the container image>`